 The days of cubicle farms are over—they don’t facilitate the inspiration and collaboration necessary for innovation.
-Workspace might not be the first thing you think of when considering innovation, but these design tips can help support the new culture you’re creating:
+Workspace might not be the first thing you think of when considering innovation, but these design tips can help support the new innovative culture you’re creating:

 - Plan for an innovation lab